How to Add Email Newsletter Signup Forms to WordPress

 Image showing Plugin Repository

 Congratulations!
 You have successfully installed the MailOptin plugin using the WordPress Plugin repository.
-Alternatively, you can install the plugin by purchasing a premium plan, downloading it from your MailOptin dashboard, and uploading it to your WordPress website.
+Alternatively, you can purchase a premium plan, download it from your MailOptin dashboard, and upload it to your WordPress website.
 Both methods ensure a seamless installation process.

 Image showing MailOptin dashboard with the plugin download button